104 weekend days + 12 public holidays = 116 days of no work each year.

 Photo by Henry Brydon

 These are gifted to us every single week and on the odd occasion the government kindly tack on an extra day or two for us.
-Mini-holidays (like mini-retirements proposed by Tim Ferriss in the ‘4-hour working week’) are recurring escapes throughout the year that spread the fun out rather than concentrate it all into one big, bank-balance-hemorrhaging overseas trip.
+Mini-holidays (like mini-retirements proposed by Tim Ferriss in the ‘4-hour work week’) are recurring escapes throughout the year that spread the fun out rather than concentrate it all into one big, bank-balance-haemorrhaging overseas trip.

 ‘Travel’ doesn’t necessarily mean cross-planet expeditions with a 50kg badge-riddled backpack strapped to your shoulders.
-Short term trips – or microadventures – are far more cost effective options that compresses this spirit of a big adventure into an epic weekend away without having to take a nano-second of your actual holiday.
+Short-term trips – or microadventures – are far more cost-effective options that compress this spirit of a big adventure into an epic weekend away without having to take a nano-second of your actual holiday.

 2. Five to Nine Adventures

-On an average school night we have between 5pm–9am of pure, unadulterated freedom.
+On an average school night, we have between 5pm and 9am of pure, unadulterated freedom.
 In other words that’s 16 hours of adventurous opportunity that most of us neglect for an episode of dodgy, brain-melting television.

 A mid-week microadventure is the perfect way to utilise this forgotten time and give yourself a nature reboot.
 All you need to do is pick a campsite within 2 hours of your workplace, invite some equally foolhardy friends and take a bus or train to your wild pocket of paradise.
-You’ll probably smell so bad when you roll into work the next day that you’ll need prescription strength tic-tacs, but my god, you will definitely have a more exciting story to tell than your colleagues.
+You’ll probably smell so bad when you roll into work the next day that you’ll need prescription-strength Tic-Tacs, but my god, you’ll definitely have a more exciting story to tell than your colleagues.

 A Tiny Hidden Gem // Yarriabini National Park (NSW) Calumn Hockey palm relaxing, hammock, trees, green